ezored/ezored/README.md

 ## Dist folder prebuilt

-The folder containing all prebuilt things (android, ios, windows, macOS and linux) are not versioned, but you can download a full version here:
+The folder containing all prebuilt things (android, ios, windows, macos and linux) are not versioned, but you can download a full version here:

 > http://public.ezored.com/ezored/precompiled/dist.zip